 IV.
 How do the aggravating and balancing factors respectively act on Vata, which is inaccessible to sense organs?

-V. What are the actions in normal and imbalanced states of Vata which is situated both within and outside the body?
+V. What are the actions in normal and imbalanced states of Vata which are situated both within and outside the body?

 Qualities of Vata